MarRac15/julia_binding/README.md

 ```dockerfile
 ENV CLASSPATH /app
 ```
-- Add the following to my Dockerfile so Julia knows where to look for the libraries (/app is my work directory set by WORKDIR):
+- I added the following to my Dockerfile so Julia knows where to look for the libraries (/app is my work directory set by WORKDIR):

 ```dockerfile
 ENV LD_LIBRARY_PATH="/app:${LD_LIBRARY_PATH}"